nvdaes/readFeeds/readme.md

 - Ctrl+Shift+NVDA+Space:
 Reads the article's URL.
 Pressing twice will open the web page.
 - Ctrl+Shift+NVDA+8:
-Updates the selected feed and reads its first title.
+Refreshes the selected feed and reads its most recent title.
 - Ctrl+Shift+NVDA+I:
 Reads the current feed title.
 Pressing twice will copy the text (title and link) to clipboard.
 - Ctrl+Shift+NVDA+U: